Virtual reality (VR) is “threatening” to change the construction industry in the near future.

 From a client’s perspective, if you’re buying a house, wouldn’t it be great to see what you are going to purchase even before the first brick is laid?

 The “try it before you buy it” option wasn’t even possible for the construction industry before.
 However, with the development of virtual reality technologies, that gap had been breached.

-Now, potential buyers can explore their future property and customize its interior to test out different design solutions and see how their homes will look.
+Now, potential buyers can explore their future property and customize its interior to test out different design solutions and see how their homes will look in virtual reality.

-It brings a more engaging customizing experience because the client can visualize themselves inside the house, add furniture and paint the walls to get the perfect combination for their dream home.
+It brings a more engaging customizing experience because the client can visualize themselves inside the house, add furniture and paint the walls in VR to get the perfect combination for their dream home.